maeda6uiui/Mechtatel/README.md

 ## Progress report

+### 2024-09-23

+Implemented tracking camera to provide third-person view for the target character.

 ### 2024-08-26

 `v0.0.1-alpha0` fails to start because it fails to load native libraries and shaders from inside a JAR.